Aurélien Tertereau

-Aurélien Tertereau (born 24 July 1991) is a French professional footballer who plays as midfielder for club Avranches.
+Aurélien Tertereau (born 24 July 1991) is a French professional footballer who plays as midfielder for Championnat National 3 club C'Chartres.

 Career

 Tertereau is a youth product of Le Mans FC having joined their youth academy at the age of 10.

 On 20 June 2018, Tertereau signed with Rodez AF after years in the lower leagues of France.
 He made his professional debut with Rodez in a 2–0 Ligue 2 win over AJ Auxerre on 26 July 2019.